thma/WhyHaskellMatters/README.md

 This kind of handling is repetitive and buries the actual intention under a lot of boilerplate.
-As Haskell uses layout (i.e. indentation) instead of curly brackets to separate blocks the code will end up in what is called the *dreaded staircase*: it maches to the right of the screen.
+As Haskell uses layout (i.e. indentation) instead of curly brackets to separate blocks the code will end up in what is called the *dreaded staircase*: it marches to the right of the screen.

 So we are looking for a way to improve the code by abstracting away the chaining of functions that return `Maybe` values and providing a way to *short circuit* the `Nothing` cases.